Brian-FullStack/dev_pool/README.md

 - From this page admin can Add, Edit and Delete categories from the dev pool.

 [Back to Top](#navigation)

+## Future Features
+Like Button
+- I would like to add a button where users can see how many developers have liked an asset.

+Pagination
+- I would like to add pagination in the future.
+It will make it easier for users to navigate the site as more assets are added to the dev pool.

+Featured Assets
+- I would like to create a carousel of some of the most liked assets in the dev pool.

+Newsletter / Monthly Updates Sign Up
+- I would like to develop a way for users to subscribe to get automated monthly updates on some of the newest assets added to the dev pool.

 # Database
 I used [MongoDB](https://www.mongodb.com/) to store and serve the data inputted by users.
 I chose to use MongoDB because I felt it was more flexiable for this project compared to a relational database like SQL.